Dungyichao/OPC_Data_Access/README.md

     <tbody>
         <tr>
             <td align="center">Common switches</td>
-            <td align="left">Common switches are internal switches used by various control functions for holding logical values in an FCS.
+            <td align="left">Common switches are internal switches used by various control functions for holding the share logical values in an FCS.
 The logical value of a common switch cannot be directly output to the I/O interface but can be used by various control functions in an FCS for testing conditions and reflecting status.</td>
         </tr>
         <tr>
             <td align="center">Global switch</td>